yetmorecode/ghidra-frontend/README.md

 I started working on this in January 2021 as a proof of concept.
 There is way more still to do than is done yet ;)

+It also needs a [Ghidra Web API server](https://github.com/yetmorecode/ghidra-rest).

 ## Features

 * Open Projects and show project files